Covid: India reports 41,383 new infections in last 24 hours, active cases rise for two straight days

 Meanwhile, experts have criticised the central government’s claim that no Covid-19 patient in the country died due to lack of oxygen, The Hindu reported on Wednesday.

-Speaking to the newspaper, public health expert and epidemiologist Chandrakant Lahariya said that technically no Covid-19 death would be recorded as “due to lack of oxygen” as the immediate cause.
-“However, oxygen is necessary for treatment and the failure of the system to provide it has to be acknowledged,” he said.
+Speaking to the newspaper, public health expert and epidemiologist Chandrakant Lahariya said that technically lack of oxygen will never be attributed as an immediate cause of Covid death.
+“However, oxygen is necessary for treatment and the failure of the system to provide it has to be acknowledged,” he added.
+“The Centre’s bureaucratic response is contrary to the public experience and a more empathetic view was required.
+Not doing so means we run the risk of repeating mistakes.”

+Malini Aisola, convener of The All India Drug Action Network, said the Centre’s claim was absurd and also shows its refusal to acknowledge the deaths that happened during the second wave.

 Despite the criticism and political backlash on the Centre’s claim, at least five states on Wednesday, made similar assertions even as shortages of oxygen during the second wave of the pandemic captured global attention.